Early Years Policy and Programs

 Request for Proposals

 The Ministry of Children and Family Development is strengthening early years services that directly support children and families.
-The Ministry has 13 Service Delivery Areas within the province, and a Request for Proposals (RFP) for each of those service areas has been issued on the BC Bid website.
+The Ministry has 13 Service Delivery Areas within the province.
+A Request for Proposals (RFP) for each of those service areas was issued on the BC Bid website and closed on January 16, 2019.
+Successful proponents will have contracts in place by April 2019.

-The Early Years Services Framework outlines the direct service categories that will guide the re-investment of funding.
+The Early Years Services Framework outlines the direct service categories that are guiding the re-investment of funding.

 Over the past 15 years, government has provided significant investments to local community early years tables to build local capacity.
 During this time, early years tables across the province have worked as community champions to create strong networks to share information, leverage relationships, development and implement programs, and raise awareness of the importance of the early years.